uholeschak/ediabaslib/docs/Page_specification.md

 ![Erros E90](Page_specification_AppReadAllErrorsSmall.png)

 # User defined code
 If the jobs and display output is getting more complex, user defined code will be required.
 In this case a C# class could be added to a `code` node, which defines a set of optional callback functions.
 If the `show_warnings` property is set to true, also warnings will be reported during compilation of the code.
-**In the current Mono CSharp compiler there is a bug that reports an error, if initialized arrays are used in the user defined code.
-To prevent this, initialize the array (or list) in the constructor of `PageClass`!**
 ``` xml
     <code show_warnings="true">
       <![CDATA[